next-actions/pytest-ticket/readme.md

 # pytest-ticket

-This is a `pytest` plugin that adds the ability to filter test cases by associated ticket of a tracker of your choice.
+This is a `pytest` plugin that adds the ability to filter test cases by an associated ticket of a tracker of your choice.

 It adds:
 * `ticket_tools` option to `[pytest]` section of `pytest.ini` to define ticket tools (or trackers) of your choice
-* `@pytest.mark.ticket` mark to associate test case with one or more tickets
+* `@pytest.mark.ticket` mark to associate a test case with one or more tickets
 * `--ticket` command line option to filter out test cases that are not associated with selected ticket(s)